 The Outer Banks region of North Carolina, a string of barrier islands covering nearly half the state’s coastline, offers a number of idyllic destinations to say your vows, like Ocracoke Island.
 Ocracoke is located at the southernmost tip of the Outer Banks, with some of the most picture-perfect beaches in the area.
 Only 800 residents live here year-round, and the 16 miles of unspoiled beaches are accessible only by ferry, boat or plane.
 Dr. Beach named it the “Best Beach in the United States,” due to its uncrowded, soft stretches of sand and gorgeous waters, and it ranks at the top for East Coast destination weddings, which means that even though it’s rather secluded, you’ll find lots of professional vendors to choose from to help create your ideal ceremony.

-Grand Cayman is also home to a Seven Mile Beach.
-This lengthy champagne colored stretch of sand is lined with palms and Casuarina trees as well as a wide range of accommodations that face the beautiful turquoise sea.
+Grand Cayman is also home to Seven Mile Beach.
+This lengthy champagne-colored stretch of sand is lined with palms and Casuarina trees as well as a wide range of accommodations that face the beautiful turquoise sea.
 Named one of the “Ultimate Beaches” by Caribbean Travel + Life and the No. 1 beach by U.S. News Travel, it offers sophisticated ambiance along with amazing scenery and a wealth of activities like parasailing, windsurfing, and even snorkeling with friendly southern stingrays at Stingray City.

 Maroma Beach is an idyllic beach along Mexico’s Caribbean coast with soft, sugary sands that slope gently into the pale aquamarine surf, known as one of the best in Riviera Maya.
-Not only is it a perfect place for a wedding, afterwards you can enjoy everything from snorkeling or diving the offshore reef teeming with tropical fish, to touring the ancient Mayan ruins at Tulum and tubing through natural cenotes.
+Not only is it a perfect place for a wedding, afterward you can enjoy everything from snorkeling or diving the offshore reef teeming with tropical fish, to touring the ancient Mayan ruins at Tulum and tubing through natural cenotes.
 To keep in line with Mexico’s luminaria tradition, line your beach aisle with a path of glowing candles.

 For those dreaming of a tropical wedding but have the need to stay closer to home, the Florida Keys may be a perfect alternative.
 The Keys are sometimes referred to as “America’s Caribbean,” and in Islamorada, the heart of a group of islands known as the purple isles that include Plantation Key, Windley Key as well as Upper Matecumbe Key and Lower Matecumbe Key, you’ll find Morada Bay: the ultimate paradise for a romantic beach celebration.
-Morada Bay not only offers a spectacular setting, the resort provides wedding packages for everything from intimate to large ceremonies.
+Morada Bay Resort not only offers a spectacular setting, but the resort also provides wedding packages for everything from intimate to large ceremonies.

 Trunk Bay Beach is one of the most photographed beaches throughout the U.S. Virgin Islands as an unspoiled crescent of fine, white powdery sands with a backdrop of swaying palms and shady sea-grape trees.
 The sea has an amazing clarity, and is also home to an underwater national park filled with brightly colored coral and tropical fish.
 At sunset, this beach is particularly jaw-dropping, shimmering with a brilliant golden glow.